What Do I Need To Know About Abortion?

 There are several abortion methods used to end a pregnancy, and you deserve the information to make a confident decision.
 The centers listed are ready to help you understand what you can expect from each type of abortion procedure and the risks involved.

 A medical abortion can also be called the abortion pill, RU-486, or a self-managed abortion.
-You can only have a medical abortion if you are less than seven weeks pregnant.
+Approval for these drugs by the FDA is only up to eleven weeks of pregnancy.
 The abortion pill isn’t just one pill and you’re done.
 It actually requires you to take two very powerful drugs.

 The first drug you take is called mifepristone.
 This drug stops your body from producing a hormone called progesterone.
 This hormone is necessary for an embryo to stay planted on the lining of your uterus.
 Mifepristone thins the lining, stopping the embryo from growing.